BlowfishVerification/Blowfish-Verification/README.md

 ## 🛑 Disclaimer

 Blowfish Verification is an independent third-party service and is **not affiliated with Phantom, Solana Labs, or Blowfish**.
-All names are used for descriptive purposes only.
+All names are used strictly for descriptive and interoperability purposes only.

+---